dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Kind is used for running the `core cluster` locally.
 When developing and experimenting with this setup, it can be beneficial to run the setup locally because it can take a long time to provision clusters on cloud providers (e.g., it often takes 10 minutes on GCP).
 There are many different tools for running Kubernetes locally, and many of them would probably work for this implementation, but the choice ended with Kind because it is easy to set up and simple to use.
 Other alternatives could be _MicroK8s_ or _Docker Desktop_.

 **Gum**
 Gum is a simple command line tool for making interactive scripts.
 When you want to start any type of custom-made system from a terminal, it usually involves creating multiple scripts for doing some of the initial bootstrapping.
 Gum was chosen as a simple tool for interactively picking a configuration on runtime instead of having to remember command parameters or creating static config-script.
+Gum used to run the scripts starting the `core-cluster` on GCP or locally with Kind.

 **Helm and Kustomize**
 Helm and Kustomize are used to template and install Kubernetes resources.
 Helm is a package manager for Kubernetes and ArgoCD installs software packages (like Crossplane) using Helm.
 Kustomize is used for handling templating of my own Kubernetes manifests.
 One could choose not to use Kustomize and instead put everything into Helm charts as an alternative to this implementation.

-## 9.2.
-Managing internal state
+## 10.2.
+Managing internal state with ArgoCD

 <!-- intro -->
-Everything deployed to the `core-clusters` (besides ArgoCD) and the `app-clusters` are declared in YAML, checked into git, and read by ArgoCD.
+Everything deployed to the `core-clusters` (besides ArgoCD itself) and the `app-clusters` are declared in YAML, checked into git, and read by ArgoCD.

 <!-- one or more clusters -->
 ArgoCD can either be installed on each cluster individually (only controlling the local state) or on a single shared cluster which then handles the deployment to multiple clusters.